ds300/bedit/docs/zustand.md

   todos: [],
 }))

-// Patchforkify the store to use patchfork functions const store = patchforkify(useStore)
+// Make the store patchable to use patchfork functions const store = patchable(useStore)
 ```

 You can now use patchfork functions directly on the store: